-The hand has been the main focus for studying various aspects of perception and action such as touch, haptics, motor skills, reaching, grasping, etc. Thus, it is essential to get a complete picture of how the hand is represented in the brain.
+The hand has been the main focus for studying various aspects of perception and action, such as touch, haptics, motor skills, reaching, grasping, etc. Thus, it is essential to get a complete picture of how the hand is represented in the brain.

-A new study by the scientists at York University has now suggested how well we know about the back of your hand.
+A new study by scientists at York University has now suggested how well we know about the back of your hand.

 Scientists used a novel technique that revealed the individuals’ implicit representation of their hands in the brain.
-They observed how accurate healthy individuals are at judging the size of the back and the palm of their hand and how the perception of hand size might be affected when viewing the hand in familiar or unfamiliar perspectives.
+They observed how accurate healthy individuals are at judging the size of the back and the palm of their hand and how the perception of hand size might be affected when viewing the hand from familiar or unfamiliar perspectives.

 The study was conducted on 40 participants.
 For the study, scientists used two sequentially presented actual-size photos of the hand, one distorted, one not.
 Scientists also took the internal representation of their hand as the point of midway between these two photos.

 The distorted photo was continually being adjusted until it looked like the person’s internal representation, similar to the undistorted picture.

 Centre’s director Laurence Harris, a Psychology professor in York’s Faculty of Health, said, “What’s surprising is that the perceived length of the back and palm are different from each other.
 The length of the back of the hand is overestimated even though palm length is perceived accurately.”

 “These findings are particularly surprising because of the accuracy shown in positioning the hands when doing complex and precision actions, such as playing the piano or typing on a computer keyboard.”